rstudio/visual-markdown-editing/docs/intro.md

 <img src="images/visual-editing-omni-math.png" style="display: inline-block; margin-bottom: 2px;" width="350" />

-If you are at the beginning of a line (as displayed above) you can also enter plain `/` to invoke the shortcut.
+If you are at the beginning of a line (as displayed above), you can also enter plain `/` to invoke the shortcut.

 ### Editor Toolbar